ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ```

 A `Leaf` holds no information, just like an empty list.
 A `Node` holds
-a left tree, a value of type `'a` and a right tree.
+a left tree, a value of type `'a`, and a right tree.
 Now we can write recursive
-and polymorphic functions over these trees, by pattern matching on our new
+and polymorphic functions over these trees by pattern matching on our new
 constructors:

 ```ocaml